 The version indicates the version of the mode configuration file used.
 Future versions of MET may include changes to mode and the mode configuration file.
-The version number is included to plan for backwards compatibility.
 This value should not be modified.

 6.3.3 mode output

 MODE produces output in ASCII, NetCDF, and PostScript formats.